Day One - Morning - Global Tire Market Trends

 The IoT and Industry 4.0 bring new opportunities and new challenges.
 In an old/established industry it is difficult to see what is possible in 10-20 years.
 Autonomous vehicles will not only be capable of self-driving, but also of adjusting autonomously.
 Future tires communicate with the autonomous vehicle's control system, sense road and weather conditions and adapt to them.
 They also monitor the wear as well as tire pressure and temperature.
 What about autonomous tire plants?
 Accelerating change challenges tire makers to rethink their manufacturing processes.
 What if the plants could organize their production autonomously?
 How automation and digitalisation can improve efficiency and cut costs in tire manufacturing.

-Jose Silicani, retired, leading tire manufacturers
+Jose Silicani, tire and rubber consultant, leading tire manufacturers

 Knowledge is understood primarily as a resource, rapid development of knowledge and information technology (IT), business environments have become much more complicated.
 A field in which the development of IT is the major force for change in knowledge management system (KMS).
 The main purpose of Knowledge Management (KM) is making information out of data, then making knowledge out of information